Welcome To The Cancer Environment

 Even though that impression is not an accurate one, few people are aware of the fact that there is a long history of research and experimentation questioning the validity of the standard paradigm – which views cancer as a genetically driven disease of the cell – opening up the possibility for alternative forms of treatment.

 “The somatic mutation theory of carcinogenesis has been the dominant force driving cancer research during the 20th century.
 In brief, it proposes that successive DNA mutations in a single cell cause cancer…”

 “…its…continuous invocation of ‘programs’ and ‘mechanisms’ is a reflection of inadequate metaphors borrowed respectively from computer sciences and outdated physics; organisms are neither computers nor machines.”

-The idea however that cancer is not some kind of random genetic event, but is rather a systemic disease which can be the result of the effects of a wide variety of metabolic stressors, has faced great resistance in both the scientific and medical communities, regardless of the quality of evidence.
+The idea however, that cancer is not some kind of random genetic event – but is rather a systemic disease which can be the result of the effects of a wide variety of metabolic stressors – has faced great resistance in both the scientific and medical communities, regardless of the quality of the evidence supporting it.

 “…the tissue organization field theory…incorporates the premise that proliferation and motility are the default state of all cells, and that carcinogenesis is due to alterations on the reciprocal interactions among cells and between cells and their extracellular matrix…There are multiple examples of normalization of cells that once belonged to a cancer…”

 The pushback to this theory arises in part because it threatens the status quo, suggesting that prevention and treatment of cancer need not focus upon discovering ‘responsible’ genes, and seeking out and destroying ‘guilty’ cells.
 It implies that the dominant approach may be more harmful than helpful.